RogerSelwyn/AICO_HomeLINK/docs/mqtt.md

 ## Processing

-The AICO HomeLINK integration raises Home Assistant events based on incoming [MQTT messages](https://help.live.homelync.io/hc/en-us/articles/7278758696465-MQTT-Topic-Structure).
+The AICO HomeLINK integration raises Home Assistant events based on incoming [MQTT messages](https://help.live.homelync.io/hc/en-us/articles/7278758696465-MQTT-Topic-Structure) for the majority of messages (at this time `insight`, `insightcomponent` and `notification` are ignored).
 It will raise the event as `homelink_{message_type}` or `homelink_unknown` based on the message type received in the MQTT topic structure.
 Plus it outputs a debug entry.
 The event will be similar to the below:

 ```
 event_type: homelink_alert